-I have reviewed the Expert Reports of Dr. Remy Hennet (2024) and Dr. Spiliotopoulos (2024) regarding information related to groundwater, contaminant fate and transport, and water distribution modeling for Camp Lejeune, Mrs. Connard's deposition transcript, and certain Military or Service Records of the Plaintiff.
+I have reviewed the Expert Reports of Dr. Remy Hennet (2024) and Dr. Spiliotopoulos (2024) regarding information related to groundwater, contaminant fate and transport, and water distribution modeling for Camp Lejeune; Ms. Rothchild's deposition transcript; and a Military Service Record of the Plaintiff's husband.
 I have also reviewed the ATSDR's water modeling reports for Camp Lejeune and housing and other drawings for Camp Lejeune.